 It’s the most wonderful time of the year.
-The holiday season is vastly approaching and it’s all about spending wonderful times with family and friends.
+The holiday season is quickly approaching and it’s all about spending wonderful times with family and friends.
 But there are most who see this part of the year as a reason to eat more, drink more and skip time at the gym.
 Do your best to make this year different and not fall into the poor health trap.
 Here are the 4 leading causes of bad health and how you can prevent them to assure that you will roll into 2019 without illness or injuries.

 1. Excessive traveling.
 It is common to spend many hours either in the car to grandma’s house or sitting in plane to be with families in different states or countries.
 Long travel times combined with uncomfortable seats, stress and long lines create a recipe for disaster for the spine.
 Staying in a hotel of family member’s house can have detrimental effects as well because of poor mattresses or pillows leading to kinked necks or backs.
 Eventually episodes of headaches, neck pain, lower back pain, stomach aches and even jaw pain can occur due to not putting our health first and taking care of our bodies.